DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/troubleshooting/unity.md

 ## The SDK is not sending data

+<div class="alert alert-info">Datadog does not support sending data from the Unity Editor, only from iOS and Android simulators, emulators, and devices.</div>

 If you're not seeing any data in Datadog:

 1. Make sure you are running your app on an iOS or Android simulator, emulator, or device, and not from the editor.
-Datadog does not support sending data from the Unity Editor, only from iOS and Android simulators, emulators, and devices.
 2. Check that you have set the `TrackingConsent` as part of your initialization.
 Tracking consent is set to `TrackingConsent.Pending` during initialization, and needs to be set to `TrackingConsent.Granted` before Datadog sends any information.

    {{< code-block lang="cs" >}}
 DatadogSdk.Instance.SetTrackingConsent(TrackingConsent.Granted);
 {{< /code-block >}}

+[1]: /help